-Discoveries within recent research have found the primary contributing factor of Menstrual Migraine to be the related to the neck, and predominantly a fault in the upper cervical spine, resulting in a SENSITISED BRAINSTEM which induces migraines when provided with even small amounts of sensory or chemical input.
+Discoveries within recent research have found the primary contributing factor of Menstrual Migraine to be the related to the neck, and predominantly a fault in the upper cervical spine, resulting in a SENSITISED BRAINSTEM.
+When the brainstem becomes hypersensitive, it becomes highly sensitive to even small amounts of sensory of chemical changes to the body.
 In the case of Menstrual Migraine, it is thought that the slight changes in oestrogen levels (although perfectly normal), are interpreted by the sensitised brainstem as something wrong with the body, which results in the symptoms of Migraine3.
 Clinicians around the world are now beginning to point to the neck as the primary cause of migraines and have begun treating the cervical spine rather than prescribing medications4 or hormone replacements therapy, including contraceptive pills.
 This does not mean that treatment for Menstrual Migraine will have any impact on the contraceptive pill!

 I’ve already tried everything.
 What else can be done to help Menstrual Migraines?

 You may have trialled numerous amounts of treatments such as, staying on the contraceptive pill, having the contraceptive implants such as the Implanon, or taking various types of Hormonal Replacement Therapy medications.
 All of which alters and changes the females natural hormonal components and cycle.
-Despite trialling these different treatment options, patients normally say it has little effects.
-An interesting fact is that a high population of females with menstrual migraines do not have any hormonal abnormalities.
+An important note to remember are females with menstrual migraines do not have any hormonal abnormalities.
 Hence, medicating to alter the females natural hormonal levels have now shown to not be the best treatment option.